The Kiss (1988 film)

-The Kiss is a 1988 supernatural horror film directed by Pen Densham and starring Joanna Pacula and Meredith Salenger.
+The Kiss is a 1988 dark fantasy horror drama film directed by Pen Densham and starring Joanna Pacula and Meredith Salenger.
 The plot follows two young women who find themselves haunted by an ancient parasitic curse that was passed on to one of them by a kiss.

-Film critic Harry M. Benshoff has claimed the film to be an allegory of the AIDS epidemic of the late 1980s.
+A co-production between the United States and Canada, The Kiss was filmed in Montreal in 1987, and released by Tri-Star Pictures in the fall of 1988.
+It was a box-office failure, and received mixed reviews from critics, with some dismissing it on the basis of its performances, while others compared it to the classic horror film Cat People (1942).

 Plot

 In 1963 in the Belgian Congo, sisters Hilary and Felice Dunbar are separated in childhood.
 Felice is sent away on a train with her aunt, who possesses a cursed totem talisman resembling a serpent.
 En route to Europe, her aunt, compelled by the talisman, attacks Felice, violently kissing her as blood spills from her mouth.
 The train's conductor finds her aunt's deformed corpse, and Felice departs the train with the talisman.

-Twenty five years later in Albany, New York, Hilary lives with her architect husband Jack Halloran and teenage daughter Amy.
+Twenty-five years later in Albany, New York, Hilary lives with her architect husband Jack Halloran and teenage daughter Amy.
 Their suburban stability is shattered when Hilary receives an unexpected phone call from her estranged sister Felice, now a globe-travelling model.
-The two arrange to meet, when suddenly Hilary is killed in a gruesome freak car accident.
+The two talk over the phone about Felice wanting to arrange to meet her family, which Hilary refuses.
+Hilary then convinces her husband to let her go out on an errand.
+She walks past a gun shop, and stops to look intently at the pistols in the front window, possibly considering buying one of them, when suddenly she is killed in a gruesome freak car accident.

 Five months later, Felice arrives in Albany again, where she has been working as a model for a vitamin company that has relocated from South Africa.
-Jack invites her to stay with he and Amy.
+Jack invites her to stay with him and Amy.
 The family's matronly next-door neighbor, Brenda, a nurse, finds Felice off-putting, and suffers allergies similar to those she experiences around cats.
 One afternoon, Amy and her friend Heather go shopping at the local mall.
-On the escalator, Heather drops her lipstick, and goes down to retrieve it, upon which her necklace is caught in the grate.
-Amy attempts to free her but fails, and Heather is badly mangled by the escalator, but survives.
+On the escalator, Heather drops her lipstick and goes down to retrieve it, upon which her necklace is caught in the grate.
+Amy attempts to free her, but fails.
+Heather is badly mangled by the escalator, but survives.